citizenspress/cuperetirees/content/french/by-laws.md

 tags: []
 slug: reglements
 translationKey: bylaws
-lead: The bylaws in French.
+lead: "The bylaws in French."
-thumbnail: ''
-description: ''
+description: "this is a description"
-categories: News
+categories: ["News"]
 menu:
   main: {}